MacMeDan/macmedan.github.io/README.md

 # OverrideFunc.com
-Personal Blog about all the bloggy stuffs.
+Personal Blog about all the things.

 All the views and ideas expressed here are my own and cannot be held against me in a court of law.